Wolrab/night-sky-satellite-viewer/README.md

 - And much more!

 ## Hey doofuses, you have no software license!
 Good point!
-We will likely choose some open source license but for now this app will be under the default (and most strict) software license.
+For the time being this app will be under the default (and most strict) software license.

 ## Let me give you code for free!
 Yes!
 Submit a pull request and we will do our best to respond.
 Expertise in __astronomy,__ __orbital mechanics__ or general knowledge of __real-time physics simulations__ would be greatly appreciated c: